 The graham crackers are the structure of the entire cake.
 You need a little over 1 standard box, about 30-36 graham crackers.
 There are 6 layers of graham crackers, so about 5-6 graham crackers are used for each layer.
 As the cake sets up in the refrigerator, the graham crackers soften.
 They’re chewy and tender, not crunchy in the slightest!
-Remember my icebox cakes?
+Remember my easy berry icebox cake?
 Just like that.

-Assembling No Bake S’mores Cake
+Video: Assembling No Bake S’mores Cake

-A layer of graham crackers lies between each layer of either meringue or chocolate ganache.
+A layer of graham crackers lies between each layer of either marshmallow creme or chocolate ganache.
 You’ll finish with a layer of chocolate ganache before refrigerating for at least 12 hours and up to 2 days.
 This is the best make-ahead cake for the summertime because it literally needs to be made ahead.

-Toasted Marshmallow Meringue Topping
+Toasted Marshmallow Topping

 More S’mores Recipes